What States Are Hardest for Building a Barndominium?

 - HOA or neighborhood design limits

 A barndominium may still be possible in California, but you should expect to work closely with local officials, engineers, and builders.
-A steel-frame barndominium may be attractive for strength and durability, but the plan still needs to meet local requirements.
+A more residential exterior design may also help in areas where plain metal-sided homes face more resistance.

 2. New York